ibi/wf-extension-tutorial/README.md

 ### Step 1.5: Implementation of the JS Viz using the template ###

-With the dataBuckets, data, and properties aspects of renderConfig defined, you're ready to finish creating a stand-alone JS Viz that uses WebFOCUS® API objects.
+With the dataBuckets, data, and properties aspects of renderConfig defined, you're ready to finish creating a stand-alone JS Viz that uses WebFOCUS<sup>®</sup> API objects.

 This section will make direct references to lines of code in ext_wrapper.html that can be found in the root folder of the template project.
 Here are some points of interest: